jujuck/wild-code-school-js-create-crud/README.md

 1.1.3 : Update of the joi validation file to integrate optional or required field 1.1.4 : Update for Eslint
-1.1.5 : Update on syntax and user confirmation, Add the timsestamp format
+1.1.5 : Update on syntax and user confirmation, Add the timsestamp format 1.2.0 : Update on UI and add confirmation steps for each actions

 ### BackLog